When Mohamed Salah joined Liverpool for a then club-record fee of £36.5million, questions were raised as to whether he could deliver the goods.

-After three seasons in Serie A, Klopp forced the Liverpool hierarchy to get the check book out and sign the Egyptian and it is safe to say, the rest is history.
-Just in case you have forgotten the sheer brilliance of the little Egyptian, Planet Sport is here to remind you of one of the Premier League’s finest.
+After three seasons in Serie A, Klopp forced the Liverpool hierarchy to get the cheque book out and sign the Egyptian, and it is safe to say that the rest is history.
+Just in case you have forgotten the sheer brilliance of the 29-year-old, Planet Sport is here to remind you of one of the Premier League’s finest.

 Winning the Champions League